What We Do

 2004: Incorporation of Fondation Enfant Jesus (FEJ) as a Haitian non -governmental non-profitable organization.
 Adoption license obtained from the Haitian government.

-2007: Establishment of FEJ’s Women’s Empowerment Program
+2007: Establishment of FEJ’s Women’s Empowerment Program and community microfinancing project

 2010: Establishment of FEJ’s vocational training program; Construction of volunteer housing